-Inturn, it downgrades your customer experience and lowers your brand’s reputation.
-As at the end of the day, a consumer will only consider your brand’s failure to provide the best service and not the hosting provider.
+In turn, it downgrades your customer experience and lowers your brand’s reputation.
+At the end of the day, a consumer will only consider your brand’s failure to provide the best service and not the hosting provider.

 It’s another one of the most popular myths around web-hosting that the consumer believe.

-People believe web-hosting service to allows to store a website’s files on an internet connected hard-drive .
+People believe web-hosting services allow the storage of a website’s files on an internet-connected hard drive.
 But, this statement is partially true.

 Think of it this way, A library isn’t just a collection of books.
 It consists of a librarian who requests you to tell the book of need and will help you find it.
 The librarian will also give you an identity card to serve you better.